schlossm/MSFramework/README.md

 ##SQL

-MSFramework has its own SQL class, `MSSQL`, that contains any SQL query you may need to perform.
-This class is overload and security safe, and will automatically sanitize its input.
+MSFramework has its own SQL class: `MSSQL`.
+This class contains all SQL `SELECT`, `FROM`, `JOIN`, `INSERT`, `UPDATE`, and `WHERE` combinations.
+This class is overload and security safe, and will automatically sanitize its input, throwing catchable errors when it encounters illegal text.
 MSFramework uses this class for processing SQL queries up to a database.

-See `MSSQL` for more info
+See the `MSSQL` class for more info.

+**NOTE**: `MSSQL` currently does not allow nested SQL statements.
+This will come in the future.

 ##Classes